Bullock Harbour: Location

 Bulloch Harbour is located at the Sandycove (northern) end of Harbour Road in Dalkey, County Dublin.
 Bulloch Castle, an imposing Norman structure, overlooks the harbour which is ten minutes walk from Dalkey Dart Station.

 Harbour activities

-There are two businesses offering boats for hire for fishing, sightseeing or to visit Dalkey Island, about a kilometre away.
-Lobster and crabs are harvested when weather permits, and mackerel is fished for in season.
+There are two businesses offering boats for hire for fishing, sightseeing or visiting Dalkey Island, about a kilometre away.
+Lobster and crabs are harvested when weather permits, and mackerel are fished for in season.

 Marine leisure activities include kayaking, sea scouts, sea fishing and angling, and rock climbing.

 Wildlife

-A family of seals live at the harbour and like being fed by local children and tourists.
+A family of seals lives at the harbour and likes being fed by local children and tourists.
 Common and bottleneck dolphins have been reported in the vicinity.
 The diversity of marine flora and fauna reflects that of the Dalkey coastline.